Bizarre Love Triangle

 Like the path of the Sun twisting around a gnomon, the sacrum can be displayed as a centred triangular number with 19 balls.
 When we breathe deeply into the belly, we activate this energy centre:

-The pattern above can be reflected artistically below:
+The pattern above is reflected artistically below: